 If you haven’t yet bought a mosquito net for your baby’s stroller, consider buying one that contains UV protection for your child.

-Or, actually even more convenient if it is the sun rather than the mosquitos that are the main problem, buy a sunshade for your stroller..
-These are a great invention that allow air to flow into the stroller much better than most mosquito nets.
+Or, actually even more convenient if it is the sun rather than the mosquitos that are the main problem, buy a sunshade for your stroller… These are a great invention that allows air to flow into the stroller much better than most mosquito nets.
 And many of them do protect from mosquitos as well.

-Babies can’t really say that their thirsty and can get dehydrated fast.
+Babies can’t really say if they’re thirsty and a baby in hot weather can get dehydrated very fast.
 If you breastfeed, consider feeding your baby more often than usual if it is very hot.
 Also remember to drink a lot of water yourself, to stimulate milk production.
 If your baby has started to eat solid food, offer water also between meals.

 Signs of dehydration:

 - Being more irritable than usual